 We also make targeted acquisitions to broaden our product offering, enhance our capabilities in the end-user markets we serve, expand our manufacturing and distribution base and potentially strengthen our geographic presence.
 These acquisitions may be integrated into existing Graco operations or may be managed as stand-alone operations.
-Note L (Acquisitions) to the Consolidated Financial Statements of this Form 10-K has additional information on recent acquisitions.
+We completed business acquisitions in 2019, 2018 and 2017 that were not material to our consolidated financial statements.